Rowena-h/EndophyteGenomes/README.md

 `cd phylogenetics`

-This folder contains a file - `lineages` - listing the 10 lineages for which tree must be built and the strains that belong to said lineages, and a file - `markers` - listing the 13 genetic markers selected for building the trees.
+This folder contains a file - `lineages` - listing the 10 lineages for which trees must be built and the strains that belong to said lineages, and a file - `markers` - listing the 13 genetic markers selected for building the trees.

 ### Gene extraction